-You may see a small amount of blood especially if you blow your nose.
-You may also have a sore throat from the insertion of the tube which can last up to 48 hours.
-This will wear off but simple lozenges will help.
+You may have a sore throat from the insertion of the tube which can last up to 48 hours.
+This will wear off but simple lozenges may help.
 You may also feel bloated if some of the air has remained in your stomach.
 To help this, sit upright and if possible walk around.

-Pain relieving tablets, such as paracetamol, may be taken at home according to the manufacturer's instructions.
+Pain relieving tablets, such as paracetamol, may be taken according to the manufacturer's instructions.